At the first sign of a winter illness, even if it’s just a cough or cold, get advice from your pharmacist, before it gets more serious.

 If you can’t get to a pharmacist yourself, ask someone to go for you or call your local pharmacy.

 Make sure you get your flu jab

 The flu virus strikes in winter and it can be far more serious than you think.
 Flu can lead to serious complications such as bronchitis and pneumonia, and it can be deadly.

 That’s why the flu jab is free if you’re aged 65 or over, or if you have a long-term health condition.

 If you have young children or grandchildren they may also be eligible for a free flu vaccination.

 And if you are the main carer of an older or disabled person you may also be eligible for the free flu jab.
 Just speak to your GP or pharmacist.

-You can also find more information at nhs.uk/getflujab
+You can also find more information on our website, The flu jab or visit nhs.uk/getflujab